 Following a successful interview you will be invited to take part in the 'Aldi Experience' in a store where you'll get the chance to observe the different tasks that you would be expected to complete in the role.

 Your success in this role is about attitude, tenacity and ambition.
-English and Maths abilities are important, but we’re not looking for a particular set of qualifications as such.
+English and numerical abilities are important, but we’re not looking for a particular set of qualifications as such.
 Successful Assistant Store Managers have joined us with everything from Leaving Certificate to degrees to vocational qualifications.
+However, you will need to be an experienced people manager who is used to leading teams in a fast paced environment.

 We like to know that you’ve done your homework.
 So you’ll need to understand our business model and what we’re trying to achieve.
 And because it can be tough at Aldi, you’ll need to show your ‘get on with it’ character, amazing people skills, and ability to handle the Aldi challenge.

 We'll create a training programme that suits you, your experience and abilities.
-You’ll gain hands-on experience of the different roles (such as Store Assistant) and receive intensive training in Store Organisation, Operation and Management.
+You’ll gain hands-on experience of the different roles (such as Store Assistant) and receive intensive training in store organisation, operations and management.

 Typically, you can expect to train in a number of stores as close as possible to your home.